HamidPalang/cf-clean-ip-finder/README.md

 No SNI domains found The best IP changed.
 Run the script again.
 Or add more domains to sni_domains.txt.
 nc: invalid option -- 'z' (Termux) Ignore it – the script falls back to /dev/tcp.
 Works fine.
-Script is very slow Reduce the number of IPs (e.g., 40) or lower CF_PARALLEL to 2.
+Script is very slow Reduce the number of IPs (e.g., 40) or lower CF_PARALLEL to 2. git clone fails (network error) You may need a VPN to access GitHub.
+Turn on VPN only for download, then turn it off before running the script.

 ---